ibm-cloud-docs/key-protect/retrieve-instance-id.md

 {: #retrieve-instance-ID}

 You can target an individual {{site.data.keyword.keymanagementservicelong}}
-service instance for operations by including its unique identifier, or instance ID, in API requests to the service.
+instance for operations by including its unique identifier, or instance ID, in API requests to the service.
 {: shortdesc}